Vehrik/FarOut/Characters/4-Physiology.md

             all objects around you at any light level, but details are inperceptable by this sight in the absense of adequate light.
-            Objects/Creatures that have a temperature equivalent to the average j       ambient temperature are harder to see with Thermal Vision.
+            Objects/Creatures that have a temperature equivalent to the average ambient temperature are harder to see with Thermal Vision.

         Telescopic Vision
         -----------------